Internal Medicine Residency: What Sets BIDMC Apart

 It's not only the amazing clinical training that sets BIDMC apart, but also my fellow co-residents.
 They are not just co-workers.
 They are real friends.Current Resident

-BIDMC aims to provide each resident a well-rounded educational and clinical experience.
+BIDMC aims to provide each resident with a well-rounded educational and clinical experience.
 We take pride in exposing residents to ample research opportunities, quality improvement and patient safety innovation, as well as exceptional mentorship from world-class generalists and subspecialists.
-Residents are exposed to the full scope of medical disciplines and graduate with a tremendous fund of general and subspecialty medical knowledge.
-During the course of their residency they also receive tremendous support to forge their own academic path.
-The program directors, faculty advisors and chief medical residents work to create an educational environment that is flexible; one that can cater to individual intellectual curiosity and enabling each resident the opportunity to carve out a personal clinical, educational, and research path.
+The program directors, faculty advisors, and chief medical residents work to create an educational environment that is flexible - one that can cater to individual intellectual curiosity and enable each resident the opportunity to carve out a personal clinical, educational and research path.

 Stoneman Elective in Quality Improvement and Patient Safety